anitaxokojie/Multilingual-extractive-summarization/README.md

  - **Climate topics**: 2.8% keyword retention, 21.2% ROUGE-1
  - **Neuroscience topics**: 3.9% keyword retention, 21.9% ROUGE-1

+Lower keyword retention in specialized domains indicates the model prioritizes semantic understanding over surface-level matching, but this comes at the cost of accuracy in technical fields.
 This bias stems from the domain keyword list being too general.
 Current version partially addresses this through topic-normalized weighting, but domain-specific fine-tuning would further improve fairness.

 ## What I Learned